slemeshaev/go-programming/README.md

 - Some problems may have multiple solution approaches
 - Code includes comments where necessary for clarification
 - All solutions tested with the latest stable version of Go

+⭐ If this project was useful, give a star to the repository.